robric/wiki-contrail-controller/QoS-Queueing-Configurations-and-Facts.md

 # **Queue scheduling**
 In Queue scheduling we set scheduling related configurations for Queues.

-Few important and confusing things to understand in Qos Scheduling concept are Priority, Traffic Class(TC) and Priority Group(PG).
+Few important but a little confusing things to understand in Qos Scheduling concept are Priority, Traffic Class(TC) and Priority Group(PG).
 These are standard definitions in which we apply scheduling configurations on Intel NICs.
 Explanation about Priority, Traffic Class and Priority Group can be found below in section "How Qos Scheduling works".

 Till then, just assume that we have 8 PGs in a system from PG0 to PG7.